 DPC Benefits for Patients

-No Heavy Premiums or Co-pays
+- No Heavy Premiums or Co-pays

 In DPC practice, patients get to pay a fixed subscription fee monthly for services inclusive of extensive consultation visits, lab and imaging services, and easy refills of specific medications.
-DPC also provides patients with the satisfaction of investing in a foolproof and sound primary care practice that has no hidden overhead costs or sneaky deductibles and extensive co-pays.
+DPC also provides patients with the satisfaction of investing in a foolproof and sound primary care practice which has no hidden overhead costs or sneaky deductibles and extensive co-pays.

-Intimate Relationship with Physician
+- Intimate Relationship with Physician

 With DPC, patients will no longer complain of physician inattentiveness, limited consultation times, and tedious waiting times just for a simple follow-up or a condition that is likely to worsen in the near future.
 Plus, with DPC, patients have complete access to their primary care doctor and can either book a visit on the same or the following day, or even consult via online chatting messengers directly.